Family who survived Tolaga Bay floods by climbing onto roof speak about ordeal

 "We sort of already knew what we were going to go back to."

-The fammily was now trying to get back into their normal routine.
+The family was now trying to get back into their normal routine.
 Their little girl was back at school and his partner was at work today.

 His partner, however, was struggling.